tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_1.md

 # Models

-In Sharpino models are collections of entities.
+In Sharpino the models are collections of entities.
-Usually a model contains references to elements of other models only indirectly, by using their unique identifiers (id) as a reference.
+The general case is that a model contains has no direct reference to any other model but may reference them by their id.
+So for instance a todo may contain a list of tag ids and a list of category ids.
+This is the general case because it is the most flexible one: you can change the model without any need to change the other models
-However there can be exceptions for models that are are closely related: for instance you may rather define a model for orders and a model for orderitems in the same place, so that orders will be able to contain direct reference to orderitems instead of their ids.
+However there can be exceptions for models that are are closely related: for instance you may rather define a model for orders and a model for orderitems in the same place, so that any orders can contain direct reference to orderitems instead of id of orderitems.

 Here there is a simple model of the todo items: